userfront/guide/all/guide/quickstart.md

 Visit the `Settings` section of the Userfront dashboard.

-Add your website to the list of **Live domains**.
-Whenever your signup form loads at this domain, it will automatically be in production mode.

-Similarly, in the **Auth redirects** section, you can tell Userfront where to redirect the user after they log in, log out, sign up, or need to reset their password.
+In the **Auth redirects** section, you can tell Userfront where to redirect the user after they log in, log out, sign up, or need to reset their password.

 Try updating the "Signup path" to `/home`, then re-submit your signup form.
 You should be redirected to `/home` this time.

+You can also activate your account and add your website to the list of **Live domains**.
+Whenever your signup form loads at this domain, it will automatically be in production mode.

 ::::
 :::::